I'm going to share with you the best of our free homeschooling curriculum for home school science.

 Try our preschool science activities, make a touch and feel box and see how carnivorous plants grow.
 We've also got some advice for turning these projects into homeschool lesson plans.

-Homeschool Unit Studies are a great way of teaching kids science and we've got two popular Unit Studies which do just that.
+Homeschool Unit Studies are a great way of teaching kids home school science and we've got two popular Unit Studies which do just that.

 Join us by doing home school science in the rainforest!
-Our free homeschooling curriculum includes meeting the biggest spider in the world, turning a pineapple into a bromeliad and listening to the rainforest at night from the comfort of your own home.
+Our free homeschooling curriculum includes meeting the biggest spider in the world, turning a pineapple into a bromeliad and listening to the rainforest at night.

 You'll be doing water experiments in our free homeschool Ocean Creatures Unit Study and watch Monterey Bay Aquarium's live kelp web cam.